Machy8/Macdom/README.md

 ```

 ##Examples
-See examples in the “examples” directory.
-There are examples on everything that is possible to do with Macdom.
-Just copy the content of those files into **@layout.latte** and see what happened.
+See tests in the tests folder.
+Tests are also examples of how it all works.
+For more information see [WIKI](https://github.com/Machy8/Macdom-for-Nette/wiki).